 Future sales of substantial amounts of the Class A Common Stock in the public market or the perception that such sales could occur may have an adverse effect on the market price of the Class A Common Stock.
 In addition, any future issuances of Class A Common Stock or other capital stock of the Company could also be dilutive to investors in the Class A Common Stock.
 See "Recent Developments" and "Description of Capital Stock--Preferred Stock--The NSI Acquisition."
-As of March 5, 1998, 11,835,737 shares of Class A Common Stock are freely tradeable without restriction or further registration under the Securities Act, unless held by "affiliates" of the Company, as that term is defined in Rule 144 of the Securities Act ("Rule 144").
+As of March 5, 1998, 11,835,737 shares of Class A Common Stock were outstanding.
+All of the outstanding shares of Class A Common Stock are freely tradeable without restriction or further registration under the Securities Act, unless held by "affiliates" of the Company, as that term is defined in Rule 144 of the Securities Act ("Rule 144").
 The shares of Class A Common Stock underlying the Distributor Options and the employee stock bonus awards to be issued pursuant to the Rule 415 Offerings are subject to certain vesting and resale limitations.